thinkocapo/willcapio/content/posts/2018-10-19/index.md

 published: true
 ---

+The story of why and how I started to code, and the places it's taken me.

 # Software Journey
 **2014** started programming in C++ as a hobby
 **2015** started programming in javascript full-time by leaving my job and moving to Brazil: